 Dodge City Community College has established both formal and informal procedures to resolve prohibited discrimination, harassment or retaliation complaints.
 Usually, complaints are most effectively addressed at the earliest possible stage.
 An employee who feels that he or she has been subjected to illegal discrimination, harassment or retaliation should feel free to inform the respondent, either through verbal or written communication, that the behavior is unwelcome and should cease.
 If the employee does not feel comfortable in addressing this issue directly with the respondent or, if discussions do not produce a result acceptable to the employee, then the employee shall file a complaint.

-After the complainant has filed a complaint in compliance with the Reporting Procedure section of this policy, the written complaint will be submitted to the Director of Human Resources or the College Attorney, whichever is appropriate.
+After the complainant has filed a complaint in compliance with the Reporting Procedure section of this policy, the written complaint will be submitted to the Assistant Vice President of Administration and Human Resources or the College Attorney, whichever is appropriate.
 A designated officer will meet with the employee to review the options for resolving this complaint.
 At this initial meeting, the complainant can request that either the Informal Procedure or Formal Procedure be followed.
 Based on this interview, or at any other time while the Informal Procedure is being pursued, the officer or complainant may elect to move the complaint to the Formal Procedure if circumstances are determined to merit a more complete investigation.

 Under either the Informal Procedure or Formal Procedure review process, all involved parties have a duty to cooperate with the review or investigation, and they are not to knowingly impede, obstruct or delay the progress of the review.
 In particular, both the complainant and the respondent have the responsibility to provide all relevant information and facts to the matter under review.